TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: exit([arg])

-   Exit from Python.
+   Exit kutoka Python.
 This is implemented by raising the :exc:`SystemExit` exception, so cleanup actions specified by finally clauses of :keyword:`try` statements are honored, and it is possible to intercept the exit attempt at an outer level.